 This topic describes the failover slot feature.
 This feature synchronizes all of the logical replication slots in your ApsaraDB RDS database system from the primary RDS instance to the secondary RDS instance.

-For more information about how to set the parameter value, see Reconfigure parameters for an RDS PostgreSQL instance.
+For more information about how to set this parameter, see Reconfigure parameters for an RDS PostgreSQL instance.

-However, when the secondary instance is disconnected for a long time period or the secondary instance is recreated, the latency between the primary and secondary instances is high.
-If you perform the primary/secondary switchover during this period, logical subscription data may be lost.
-Lost data includes data lost during the primary/secondary switchover.
-The lost data also includes the data that is generated on the new primary instance after the switchover.
+For example, if the secondary RDS instance remains disconnected for a long period of time or is being re-created, the latency between the primary and secondary RDS instances is high.
+If you perform a primary/secondary switchover at this time, data from the logical subscriptions may be lost.
+The lost data includes the data that is lost during the primary/secondary switchover.
+The lost data also includes the data that is generated on the new primary RDS instance.

-Asynchronization mode ensures that logical subscription data is not lost after a primary/secondary switchover.
-However, duplicate data may be sent to the logical subscription client.
+The asynchronous mode ensures that no data from logical subscriptions is lost after a primary/secondary switchover.
+However, duplicate data may be sent to the subscriber.
+This may cause inconsistent data.

 If the inconsistent data affects your business, we recommend that you use the synchronous mode.